altieres/httprevayler2/README.md

 Httprevayler is a groovy implementation of a transparent prevalent rest server.

-A Jetty server is embeded to do the Http job.
+A Jetty server is embedded to do the Http job.
 The prevalence is provided by Prevayler.
 The prevalent transparency is achieved journaling Http requests and snapshoting the domain models tree.

 # The basics